 The National Register of Historic Places is the United States federal government's official list of districts, sites, buildings, structures, and objects deemed worthy of preservation for their historical significance.
-More than 95,000 properties across the country, including nearly 2,000 in Michigan, have been listed in the National Register since it was initiated in 1966.
+More than 96,000 properties across the country, including nearly 2,000 in Michigan, have been listed in the National Register since it was initiated in 1966.
 The National Register is a historic designation program of the National Park Service and administered by the states.
 In Michigan, the National Register program is administered by the State Historic Preservation Officer and the staff of the State Historic Preservation Office (SHPO).

 These historic properties tell the stories of our communities, our state, and our nation.
 They illustrate our shared history, instill a sense of pride in our communities, and provide recognition of our historic places.
 Listing in the National Register provides opportunities for promotion, makes available certain incentives like grants and tax credits that foster investment in our cities, towns, and villages, and allows for the consideration of historic resources when federal funding or permits are involved.

 Properties are nominated to the National Register by the State Historic Preservation Officer, however anyone may prepare a National Register nomination.
 Learn more about the National Register program, how to nominate a property, and obtain forms and guidance from the National Park Service and SHPO, at the links below.